-Pedestrian and Bicycle Plan - Draft Scope of Work
+Active Transportation Plan - Draft Scope of Work

 The consultant will conduct a planning process in which many groups and individuals participate in devising a plan to provide connected, inviting pedestrian and bicycle networks and programs that improve safety and sense of safety for all ages and abilities.
-The plan will address bicycle parking, wayfinding, safe routes to school, transit access, pedestrian amenities, inviting on-street spaces, shared mobility, maintenance, and the needs of disadvantaged and underserved people.
+The plan will address micromobility broadly, including electric bicycles, electric scooters, and shared (short-term rental) mobility devices.
+The plan will address bicycle parking, wayfinding, safe routes to schools and parks, transit access, pedestrian amenities, inviting on-street spaces, shared mobility, maintenance, and the needs of disadvantaged and underserved people.
+The plan will lay out a strategy for Emeryville to become a premiere active transportation city, emulating great bicycle-pedestrian cities such as Amsterdam, Copenhagen, Boulder and Portland.
 The process will include three rounds of wide public involvement and City review: one refining existing conditions information and developing the purpose, vision, and goals; one refining networks, programs, and cost estimates, funding strategies, and implementation steps; and one refining and adopting the final plan.